geobakery/GeospatialAnalyzer/README.md

 ```bash
 /bin/bash^M: bad interpreter: No such file or directory
 ```
-check the corresponding file, e.g. `psql.sh` and ensure that your IDE set the line ending to `LF`.
+check the corresponding file, e.g. `pg_restore.sh` and ensure that your IDE set the line ending to `LF`.
 This is necessary, because our docker container use a linux system.
 Specially for the database, other line ending can lead to execution errors :)

 ## PgAdmin4